Industrial Design MFA

 - Students are eligible to participate in an optional co-op program upon completion of 2nd year courses.
 Participation is strongly encouraged.

-- Conceptual sketching, mixed media rendering, drafting, and soft and hard model making.
+· Conceptual sketching, mixed media rendering, computer-aided design, and soft and hard model making.

-- Computer skills including experience with software applications such as Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Alias, Rhinoceros and AutoDesk Maya.
+· Computer skills including experience with software applications such as Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Rhinoceros and AutoDesk Fusion 360.

 AccreditationNational Association of Schools of Art & Design.

-Equipment & FacilitiesComputer graphics labs offer students hands-on design experience using Macintosh, and Windows platforms.
-Software includes Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Alias, Rhinoceros and AutoDesk Maya.
+Equipment & FacilitiesComputer labs offer students hands-on design experience using Macintosh and Windows platforms.
+Software includes Adobe Creative Suite (Illustrator, Photoshop, Flash, InDesign), SolidWorks, Rhinoceros and AutoDesk Fusion 360.
 Design courses are conducted in large studio spaces adjacent to a well-equipped model making shop.
+Students have access to a variety of maker-space facilities within the College of Art and Design that include 3D printing, stereo lithography, CNC and laser cutting.

 Training / QualificationsA bachelor’s degree in industrial design, architecture, or engineering is required for most entry-level commercial and industrial design positions.
 Many candidates in industrial design also pursue a master’s degree in order to increase their employment opportunities.
 Creativity and technical knowledge are crucial in this occupation.
 People in this field also must have a strong sense of the esthetic—an eye for color and detail and a sense of balance and proportion.
 Designers must understand the technical aspects of how the product functions.
 Despite the advancement of computer-aided design, sketching ability remains an important advantage.
 A good portfolio—a collection of examples of a person’s best work—often is the deciding factor in getting a job.
 Designers must also be creative, imaginative, and persistent and must be able to communicate their ideas in writing, visually, and verbally.
 Employers will seek designers with project management skills and knowledge of accounting, marketing, quality assurance, purchasing, and strategic planning.
 Good business sense and sales ability also are important, especially for those who freelance or run their own business.